 Unless you plan to become a Northerner, the chances of snowy fun like what we expect this weekend will be few and far between.
 So, the only way to hold on to the snow spectacle is by snapping, Instagramming and Facebooking away each and every wet and frozen moment.

-While you’re at it − and as long as it’s safe, you should share some of those moments with us, so we can gather Atlanta’s first (and possibly only) snow of 2017.
+While you’re at it − and as long as it’s safe, you should share some of those moments with us, so we can gather Atlanta’s first (and possibly only) snow of the season.
 Just use the hashtag #ATLweather, so we can see all the action.